patchouli777/tc-api/README.md

 # What?

 Pet project.
 Backend API server for twitch-like (livestreaming) app.
-Part of the \<TODO: insert repo\>
+Part of the twitch-clone project.

 # Why?